hmcts/prl-citizen-frontend/README.md

 jest --runInBand
 ```

+## Error when entering postcode
+If, after pushing changes to your PR, you get an error on the portal when entering the postcode then rebuild your
+prl-ccd-definitions PR - one way to do this is using the **Build Now** event on the Jenkins pipeline portal.

 ### Managing Preview environment PODs
 Make sure you have added the label 'enable_keep_helm' while creating the PR.
 Otherwise, add the label and re-trigger the build.